-Agria's own funds at year-end amounted to TSEK 1,228,802, comprised of capital of the highest quality.
-The minimum capital requirement amounted to TSEK 311,736, which covers own funds by a very healthy margin.
-The solvency capital requirement amounted to TSEK 692,747, provides a solvency ratio (own funds divided by the solvency capital requirement) of 177% at year-end.
+Agria's own funds at year-end amounted to TSEK 1,497,235, comprised of capital of the highest quality.
+The solvency capital requirement amounted to TSEK 918,216, providing a solvency ratio (own funds divided by the solvency capital requirement) of 163% at year-end.
+The minimum capital requirement amounted to TSEK 406,626, which own funds cover by a very healthy margin.

-Own funds increased TSEK 178,573 during the year, while the solvency capital requirement increased TSEK 90,583.
+Own funds increased TSEK 268,433 during the year, while the solvency capital requirement increased TSEK 125,875.
 The reasons for the changes are presented under the relevant sections below.
-In total, Agria's solvency ratio increased slightly compared with 174% at the end of the preceding year.
+In total, Agria's solvency ratio increased slightly compared with $155\%^{36}$ at the end of the preceding year.